Scout Traveler and Terra: Retro Icons Reimagined for the Modern Era

 Cons:

-- Price point may push them into premium territory.
+- Price point could see them into premium territory

 In Review

-The Scout Traveler SUV and Terra truck are shaping up to be a bold reentry for a beloved nameplate.
-By combining rugged (there’s that word again) nostalgia with modern tech and a hybrid-friendly approach, Scout could very well capture the hearts of adventurers both old and new.
+Both the Scout Traveler SUV and Terra truck seem poised to be a brash reintroduction of a beloved nameplate.
+By blending rugged (if you will) nostalgia with modern tech and a hybrid-friendly strategy, Scout could end up winning the hearts of adventurers, both the old and the new.
 Are they perfect?
 Not yet.
-But they’re certainly exciting enough to keep us eager for what’s next.
+But they’re thrilling enough to keep us looking forward to whatever comes next.

-So, what’s your take?
-Are you ready to scout out these Scouts, or do you think the competition still reigns supreme?
-Are you a fan of the original International Scout trucks?
-Drop your thoughts in the comments below!
-Whether you’re team retro or team EV, let’s hear it.
+So, are you ready to scout out these Scouts, or does the competition still reign supreme?
+Do you adore those original International Scout trucks?
+Leave your thoughts in the comments below!
+Tell us whether you are team retro or EV.